Second Degree (Updated!)

 MATH OBJECTIVES

-• Graph and compare quadratic equations, and interpret those graphs in a real-world context
+• Graph and interpret a quadratic equation in a real-world context.

 Appropriate most times as students are developing conceptual understanding.